 - If you’re travelling between work and home, or home and work (even if you return home during the working day between ‘appointments’)

 - If you’re travelling between home and work if you’re going to a place that isn’t your normal place of employment (i.e. you don’t get the NMW for any additional travelling time in these circumstances)

 - If you are a worker who lives in their employers homes and shares in the household chores and leisure activities you may not be entitled to the NMW if you’re living with, and being treated as, part of the family (or are a member of the employer’s family), and you aren’t paying the employer for the provision of meals or accommodation

 - Any premiums that are paid for overtime or shift work, weekend or bank-holiday working, or on-call/sleep-in shifts generally don’t count towards calculating your salary for the purposes of calculating the NMW

 - Tips, service charges, cover charges and gratuities don’t count towards the NMW (e.g. tips should be paid on top of the minimum wage).
 There are currently no laws on tipping, but there is a voluntary code from the government which you can read about on the Acas page here.
-In 2018 the government announced they were to introduce a law prohibiting employers from retaining any percentage of an employees’ tips; as of 2021, this has still not been implemented, although the government have confirmed that it will be in the future.
+In 2018, the government announced they were to introduce a law prohibiting employers from retaining any percentage of an employees’ tips; as of 2021, this has still not been implemented, although the government have confirmed that it will be in the future.
 Repayment of expenses isn’t included in the calculation of the NMW

 - Repayment of expenses isn’t included in the calculation of the NMW